mozey/solid/README.md

 SOLID principles applied to Go with examples.

-Origins of the acronym: *"Michael Feathers wrote to Bob (Robert C. Martin) and said if you rearrange the order of the design principles, it spells SOLID"*<sup>[[Origins of SOLID, DDD, & Software Ethics](https://web.archive.org/web/20180824134615/https://www.infoq.com/podcasts/uncle-bob-solid-ddd/)]</sup>
+Origins of the acronym: *"Michael Feathers wrote to Bob (Robert C. Martin) and said if you rearrange the order of the design principles, it spells SOLID"*<sup>[[Origins of SOLID, DDD, & Software Ethics](https://web.archive.org/web/20180824134615/https://www.infoq.com/podcasts/uncle-bob-solid-ddd/)] [[InfoQ Podcast](https://www.youtube.com/watch?v=hFtVBAxjeK0)]</sup>

 ## Examples